adjust/cocos2dx_sdk/doc/ios/ios.md

 ##### Receipt verification

 If you track in-app purchases, you can also attach the receipt to the tracked event.
-In that case our servers will verify that receipt with Apple and discard the event if the verification failed.
+In that case, our servers will verify that receipt with Apple and discard the event if the verification failed.
 To make this work, you also need to send us the transaction ID of the purchase.
 The transaction ID will also be used for SDK side deduplication as explained [above](#deduplication):